 weeks of the music industry “The Grammy Awards Week” continues to produce

-“A Night of American Indian & Indigenous Music in February, annually.
+“A Night of American Indian & Indigenous Music.

 ABOUT NATIVE WOMEN IN MUSIC (NWIM) a RNCI project.